vojtatranta/momence-test/README.md

 ## Improvements

+### Dev ops
+- Obviously, it would be nice to add deployment pipeline.
+Though, with Node.js backend it gets a bit complicated.
+Nevertheless, with serverless version it would be easy.

 ### Backend

 - Backend in general is not needed at all, but I just wanted to jump into it, I haven't written Node.js backend in a while :).